samjulien/blog/_posts/2018-07-03-keep-api-backward-compatibility-with-express-gateway.markdown

 }
 ```

-Suppose now that given your business is growing you decide that it makes sense to **replace your homemade Customer service** with a thirthy party cloud service that's offering better Customer management capabilities that perfectly fit for your company.
+Suppose now that, given your business is growing, you decide that it makes sense to **replace your homemade customer service** with a third-party cloud service that's offering better customer management capabilities that perfectly fits your company needs.

-Most likely, the offered API, as well as provided features, will differ in multiple parts.
-For example, the URL space is going to be different as well as the accepted and returned payload.
+Most likely, the offered API, as well as the provided features, will differ in multiple parts.
+For example, the URL space is going to be different as well as the accepted and returned payloads.

-In this example, let's suppose the new service has an endpoint on `/v1/cust` (instead of `/customers`) and, instead of accepting a `name` and `surname` properties, it requires an unique `fullname` property.
-Also — as it's an external service, it does not include any `createdBy` property, as it's a property that exists exclusively in your system.
+In this example, suppose the new service has an endpoint on `/v1/cust` (instead of `/customers`) and, instead of accepting a `name` and `surname` properties, it requires an unique `fullname` property.
+Also, as it's an external service, it does not include any `createdBy` property, as it's a property that exists exclusively in your system.

-While these changes most likely make sense for your internal clients because of business requirements and so on, maybe your existing thirty party clients do not care that much of this change and, while willing to migrate at a certain point in the future, flipping directly the switch might not be an option.
+While these changes most likely make sense for your internal clients (due to business requirements for example), your existing third-party clients do not care that much about this change.
+So, while willing to migrate at a certain point in the future, flipping directly the switch would not be an option.

 ### Keeping the legacy API intact using Express Gateway